http-tests/cache-tests/README.md

 > npm run server

-inside the `cdn-tests` directory.
+inside the `http-cache-tests` directory.
 By default, the server runs on port 8000; to choose a different port, use the `--port` argument; e.g.,

 > npm run server --port=8080